PhoenixGames-Phoenix/ScriptDeck-server/README.md

 ⚠ **If you have cloned this repository before the 20th of May 2021, please update the git remote to the new Username**

-## WIP
+## Addons

-This Project is still Work In Progess.
-You can help out by opening pull requests, reporting bugs using issues or sending suggestions on my [discord server](https://discord.gg/gTwuaHW).
-The current roadmap can be found [here](https://github.com/ixhbinphoenix/ScriptDeck/projects/1).
+A repository of official plugins & scripts can be found [here](https://github.com/ixhbinphoenix/sd-addons).

 ## Development Setup (desktop-app)